 Points earned in the first year with the Southwest Rapid Rewards Credit Card

-- Up to $700 of free flights with Southwest (points per dollar vary with fare type – see chart below) OR
+- This will give you up to $760 of free flights with Southwest (points per dollar vary with fare type – see chart below) OR

 - Approximately $300-$500 in Hotel, Rental Car or other Vacation options (points vary with each selection)